kanevk/markdown-cv/_posts/2020-07-29-Kamen-Kanev-CV.md

 ## Emphasis

-Curious and open-minded individual, passionate about forming mental models for complex problems and developing solutions that have social impact.
+Curious and open-minded individual, passionate about forming mental models for complex problems and developing solutions that have a social impact.
-Experienced in designing APIs, working on data-heavy applications, building processes and managing people.
+Experienced in designing APIs, working on data-heavy applications, building processes, and managing people.

 ### Technologies